 Our AHEC Scholars Program is designed for health professions students interested in supplementing their education by gaining additional knowledge and experience in rural and/or underserved urban settings.
 This is a longitudinal program with interdisciplinary curricula that include a defined set of clinical, didactic, and community-based activities.
 All experiential and clinical training is conducted in rural and underserved urban settings.
 AHEC Scholars represent a variety of health professions and institutions from across WNC.

 Program duration is two years and runs from August through May.
-Each year includes the following for a total of 160 hours:
+Each year includes the following:

 - 40 hours of community-based, experiential, or clinical training in rural and/or underserved areas